 A dehumidifier in the basement can prevent mold from growing throughout the home.
 Unfortunately, basements are often damp and can provide the perfect conditions for developing mold spores.

 While air conditioners and dehumidifiers can benefit your crawl space, dehumidifiers are typically the better option for controlling humidity levels.
 They are explicitly designed to remove moisture from the air and prevent mold and mildew growth.
-Consider the abovementioned factors when choosing a dehumidifier for your crawl space, and always choose a manufacturer’s warranty.
+When choosing a dehumidifier for your crawl space, please look at the abovementioned factors and always choose a manufacturer's warranty.
 Consistent maintenance and cleaning are also essential to ensure it functions optimally.

-Clean the filter on the back, the water bucket, and the fan blades on the inside.
-Additionally, you should inspect the inside of the unit and remove any dust or debris that has built up.
+Clean the filter on the back, the water bucket, and the fan blades inside.
+Also, you should look over the inside of the unit and remove any dust or debris that has built up.
 The more regularly you clean the dehumidifier, the better it will function.

 Additionally, suppose the space holds a musty smell, mold or mildew is present, or condensation is visible on the walls or floor.
 In that case, you should look into investing in a dehumidifier.
 Be sure to consider the space's size and the dehumidifier type before investing in one.